Simultaneous predictive bands for functional time series using minimum entropy sets: Experiments

-Finally, let us comment on the shape of the \texttt{fpcb} bands as illustrated in the right panel of Figure \ref{Fig.pm10}.
-The target function has a form presenting clearly two peaks which are usually associated to traffic rush in the morning and the afternoon.
-Notice that these peaks reflects the behaviour of economic and social patterns and are impacted by the calendar.
-That is, they may present shifts during the year, caused by time saving local rules and are more clear during working days than weekends.
+Finally, we will comment on the shape of the \texttt{fpcb} bands as illustrated in the right panel of Figure \ref{Fig.pm10}.
+The target function (black-dashed line) has a form presenting clearly two peaks which are usually associated to traffic rush in the morning and the afternoon.
+Note that these peaks reflects the behaviour of economic and social patterns and are impacted by the calendar.
+That is, they may present shifts during the year, caused by time-saving local rules and are more clear during working days than weekends.
 The prediction has a much smoother shape.
-Indeed, we aim to estimate the (non statistical) predictor $\widetilde{Z}_{n+1|n}$ since this is the best what can do with the information given until moment $n$.
-Naturally, the band we construct also inherits this constraint which explains the much smoother behaviour with respect to the datum $Z_{n+1}$.
+Indeed, we aim to estimate the (non-statistical) predictor $\widetilde{Z}_{n+1|n}$ since this is the best we can manage with the information given until moment $n$.
+Naturally, the band we construct also inherits this constraint, which explains the much smoother behaviour with respect to the datum $Z_{n+1}$.